Hisham-sharrouf/Hisham-sharrouf/README.md

 - 👋 Hi, I’m @Hisham-sharrouf
 - 👀 I’m interested in data science, AI and GIS.
-- 🌱 I’m currently learning data science, machine learning
+- 🌱 I’m always learning.
+- ✨ I'm working as data scientist in telecom company and as freelancer.

 <!---